 Piano Lessons at South Charlotte and Waxhaw

-Musicians In Motion is proud to offer studio piano lessons at our South Charlotte, Waxhaw, and Fort Mill locations as well as in-home.
+Musicians In Motion is proud to offer studio piano lessons at our South Charlotte and Waxhaw locations, as well as in-home.

 We’re so glad you’re thinking of taking piano lessons at our studio!
 The piano is the most universal instrument, and a fantastic choice for those that have not played an instrument before.
 At Musicians In Motion, we pride ourselves in having experienced, patient teachers willing to work with students from young to old, beginner to advanced.
 We will place you with the right teacher based on your needs and personality, and we even give you a free trial lesson, so there’s no risk in trying us out!

-We offer traditional piano lessons where we teach students to read music from the beginning, but we also have a non-traditional method called Simply Music with is a playing-based method.
+We offer traditional piano lessons where we teach students to read music from the beginning, but we also have a non-traditional method called Simply Music which is a playing-based method.
 If you’ve ever struggled with reading musical notation, this is the method for you because you don’t have to read music to play!
 It’s a great way to dive in and start playing great sounding songs from the first lesson.
 Click here for more details on Simply Music Piano.

 For info on piano classes for children under 6, please click here.
 Click here to learn more.